helenapaixao/Proffy2.0/README.md

 Released in 2020 :closed_book: License

-Made with love by [Rafael Goulart](https://github.com/RafaelGoulartB) 🚀.
+Made with love by [Helena Paixão](https://github.com/helenapaixao) 🚀.
 This project is under the [MIT license](./LICENSE).